28

 Pot Holders with Bubbles from Hobbii

-A fantastic free pattern featuring a fun bubble stitch.
-These crochet pot holders are felted in the washing machine to create a lovely thick fabric.
+A fantastic free pattern, these crochet pot holders are felted in the washing machine to create a lovely thick fabric.

 SIZE: approximately 8-8½”.